MicrosoftDocs/memdocs/memdocs/configmgr/mdt/scripts.md

 |**SMSTSRetryRequested**||-|
 |**TPMOwnerPassword**|-||

-##  <a name="ZTIBIOSCheck.wsf"></a> ZTIBIOSCheck.wsf
+## ZTIBIOSCheck.wsf
  This script checks the BIOS on the target computer, and then looks at a list of BIOSes that are incompatible with Windows.
-The list of incompatible BIOSes is stored in the [ZTIBIOSCheck.xml](#ZTIBIOSCheck.xml) file.
+The list of incompatible BIOSes is stored in the [ZTIBIOSCheck.xml](support-files.md#ZTIBIOSCheck.xml) file.

- If the BIOS on the target computer is listed in the [ZTIBIOSCheck.xml](#ZTIBIOSCheck.xml) file, then the script returns a status that indicates the BIOS is incompatible with Windows and the deployment process should be terminated.
-For information on populating the list of incompatible BIOSes, see [ZTIBIOSCheck.xml](#ZTIBIOSCheck.xml).
+ If the BIOS on the target computer is listed in the [ZTIBIOSCheck.xml](support-files.md#ZTIBIOSCheck.xml) file, then the script returns a status that indicates the BIOS is incompatible with Windows and the deployment process should be terminated.
+For information on populating the list of incompatible BIOSes, see [ZTIBIOSCheck.xml](support-files.md#ZTIBIOSCheck.xml).

 |**Value**|**Description**|
 |-|-|